elastic/rally/docs/track.rst

 **Example**

-Run a downsampling operation aggregating data in the source index (test-source-index) and creating a new target index (test-target-index) applying an aggregation interval of 1 minute on the @timestamp field::
+Executes a downsampling operation aggregating data in the source index (test-source-index) and creating a new target index (test-target-index) applying an aggregation interval of 1 minute on the @timestamp field::

     {
-      "name": "downsampling",
+      "name": "downsample",
       "operation": {
-      "operation-type": "downsampling",
+      "operation-type": "downsample",
       "body": {
         "fixed-interval": "1m",
         "source-index": "test-source-index",